port-labs/port-docs/docs/quickstart.md

 ![groupByView](/img/quickstart/groupByView.png)

-This table is now grouped by the scorecard we created in the previous step.
+This table is now grouped by the <PortTooltip id="scorecard">scorecard</PortTooltip> we created in the previous step.

 Say you really like this view, and want your developers to see the `Services` table in this format.
 Notice that the `Save this view` button is now enabled?